 |Dimensions (W x D x H)||25 x 15 x 5 mm (0.98 x 0.59 x 0.19")|

-Connect the Temperature Bricklet to a Brick with the supplied cable (see picture below).
+Connect the Temperature Bricklet to a Brick with a Bricklet Cable (see picture below).

 If you connect the Brick to the PC over USB, you should see a new tab named "Temperature Bricklet" in the Brick Viewer after a moment.
 Select this tab.
 If everything went as expected the Brick Viewer should look as depicted below.